sjdv1982/seamless/seamless-towards-02.md

 Macros always create a context.
 Transformers and reactors are no longer macros.
 As before, macros implement reconnection machinery and optional caching.
 Registrar macros will be eliminated.
+UPDATE:
+- No name.
+Macros are anonymous members of a context until they are specifically assigned to a context attribute.
+Subsequent assignments result in a copy of the macro
+- The macro factory can also create a macro that accepts a context argument (in addition to the mixed cell).
+The macro code will receive a copy of the context argument.
+There are two modes of using it:
+1. The macro code receives it as a separate argument.
+This is for "decorating" a context.
+For example, a generic command-line-tool context could wrap a specific context (that does the work), and analyze its input and output arguments to build an argparse instance.
+2. It replaces the empty context that the macro code normally receives and modifies.
+This is for embedding Seamless primitives (not just cells; for cells, pins would work fine) in another framework or language that has some semantic concept of them.
+For example, a Haskell embedder could wrap transformers and reactors in IO and then accept a Haskell code cell that connects them.

 ## struct
 A struct is a manager (but *not* a container!) for structured data.